microsoft/EdgeML/Tools/SeeDot/README.md

       python SeeDot.py -a protonn --train ../../tf/examples/ProtoNN/usps10/train.npy --test ../../tf/examples/ProtoNN/usps10/test.npy --model ../../tf/examples/ProtoNN/usps10/output -o arduino
       ```

-   The SeeDot-generated code would give around 90.43% classification accuracy.
+   The SeeDot-generated code would give around 89.985% classification accuracy.
 The difference in classification accuracy is 0.05% compared to the floating-point code.
 The generated code is stored in the `arduino` folder which contains the sketch along with two files: model.h and predict.cpp. `model.h` contains the quantized model and `predict.cpp` contains the inference code.

 #### **Step 4: Prediction on the device**

-Follow the below steps to perform prediction on the device where the SeeDot-generated code is run on a single data-point which is stored on the devices's flash memory.
+Follow the below steps to perform prediction on the device where the SeeDot-generated code is run on a single data-point which is stored on the device's flash memory.

 1. Open the sketch in the [Arduino IDE](https://www.arduino.cc/en/main/software).
 2. Connect the Arduino device to the computer and choose the correct board configuration.
 3. Upload the sketch to the device.
 4. Open the Serial Monitor and select baud rate specified in the sketch (default is 115200) to monitor the output.
 5. The average prediction time is computed every 100 iterations.
+On an Arduino Uno, the average prediction time is 35991 milli seconds.